-Ideal CustomerThe clearer we are about who we are selling to, the better our results will be @LizRHeiman Click To Tweet
+[bctt tweet=”The clearer you are about who you are selling to, the better your results will be @LizRHeiman” username=”AliceHeiman”]

-The clearer we are about who we are selling to, the better our results will be.
+The clearer you are about who you are selling to, the better your results will be.
 Your product is a good fit for certain people.
 Your company culture and values narrow that definition.
-By looking at our products and who will get the most benefit from them, can afford to pay for them, will close without too many hurdles, will be a satisfied customer and will buy from us again in the future, we can narrow down who we should be targeting.
+Look at your products and think about who will get the most benefit from them, can afford to pay for them, will close without too many hurdles, will be a satisfied customer and will buy from us again in the future.
+That will help to narrow down who you should be targeting.
 Both marketing and sales need to be clear on what the ideal customer looks like so they can target them.

-Positioning is about how we want to be perceived in the market.
+Positioning is about how you want to be perceived in the market.

 - Are we the low-price leader?